 - Strategically placed tungsten weighting to increase inertia

-- Larger area of minimum face thickness for consistently increased ball speeds
+- Back milled face: CNC milled from the sole up, the JPX919 forged boasts a larger area of minimum face thickness for consistently increased ball speeds

-- Open at the heel portion to enhance stability and launch
+- Stability frame: open at the heel portion to enhance stability and launch, while producing a Tour preferred vibration and sound

-- Increased grain density in the impact area for the ultimate soft, solid, consistent feel
+- Grain flow forged HD: enhanced grain flow forging process that increases grain Density in the impact area for the ultimate soft, solid, consistent feel

 - Both speed and MOI have been maximized to provide total control and distance